-Recurring subscriptions, overcharges, free trial offers — unexpected charges that show up on your credit card statement — cost individuals more than $350 each year.
+Recurring subscriptions, overcharges, free trial offers — unexpected charges that show up on your credit card statement — cost people millions of dollars each year.
 But you don’t have to be among the masses losing money on these often overlooked charges.
 Here's what you can do.

 Track your transactions

 First, get into the habit of closely examining your bill.
 Don’t wait until the end of the month to match your statement charges against receipts.
 If you can, set aside a few minutes each week to log in to your credit card account online and view your recent transactions one by one.

 As soon as you see an unexpected charge, take action.
 Make sure you’ve cancelled unwanted subscriptions and free trial offers.
 If the company is taking too long to close your account, contact your card issuer to block the company from charging your credit card.
 And next time you sign up for an offer or subscription, add a reminder to your calendar to alert you a week before the expiration date.
 This will give you ample time to cancel before charges hit your card.